 The clinic is based on a spice farm, surrounded by local villages, close to the main road that heads from Stone Town to the North of the island.
 It takes 30 minutes by bus to get to Stone Town.
 Volunteer accommodation is right next to the clinic, so there is no commute to work apart from walking past a few palm trees and grazing cows and donkeys.

 There are a few accommodation options that you may be placed in.
-The clinic has three round buildings (called ‘rondavels’) which are the local style of building on Zanzibar.
-Each rondavel has two single beds and an en suite bathroom with hot running water and a toilet.
-There is also a larger house which has two bedrooms with single beds.
+The clinic has two round buildings (called ‘rondavels’) which are the local style of building on Zanzibar.
+Each rondavel has two single beds and an en-suite bathroom with hot running water and a toilet.
+There is also a larger house which has two bedrooms.

 Regardless of where you stay, if we are busy you may share the room with another (same sex) volunteer unless otherwise arranged.
 All rooms have mosquito nets, bedding and towels provided.
-If you want your own room, this can be arranged at an additional cost of around 30 US dollars a night.
-The house has a shared living room/kitchen where volunteers can relax, cook and watch TV in the evenings.
+The house has a bright shared living room and kitchen where volunteers can relax, cook and watch TV in the evenings.